pressbooks/pressbooks-aldine/readme.txt

 Requires at least: 4.9.4
 Tested up to: 4.9.4
-Stable tag: 1.0.0
+Stable tag: 1.0.1
-License: GNU General Public License v3
-License URI: LICENSE
+License: GNU General Public License v3 or later License URI: LICENSE

 Aldine is the default theme for the home page of Pressbooks networks.
 It is named for the Aldine Press, founded by Aldus Manutius in 1494, who is regarded by many as the world’s first publisher.